 The average American doesn’t typically think twice about filling a glass with water to drink or turning on the faucet to wash a dish or brush their teeth.
-But did you know that according to The Water Page, “fresh, clean water is a limited resource”?
+But did you know that according to National Geographic, “fresh water is a limited resource, it makes up only about 3% of all water on Earth”?
 Not only is it a limited resource, but it is not equally distributed throughout the world.
 The FreshWaterWatch estimates that about 40% of the world’s population lives in water-stressed areas, and that percentage is expected to grow.
 The recent water crisis in Flint, Michigan whereby residents were exposed to lead-contaminated water is a close-to-home example of just how vital it is to have access to quality water.

 Water is a basic necessity and it is important to conserve it, even in areas that do not currently have a clean water shortage.
 Conserving water can help reduce water waste and can help regions use water more efficiently.
 Using less water can also reduce energy use and your water bills.